Zij-IT/Roguelike/README.md

 # State of Game

-Game is knowingly NOT in a playable state.
-Upon clicking new game, the game will create a new map and visualize the map generation.
-This is expected, and not a bug!
+Game is back to being in a playable, non-testing state.
+Still not the most interesting of games, but its mine.

 # Current Goals
 - [ ] Feedback (animations)